MahmoudGShake/JsonCrack/README.md

 # JsonCrack 📊

-**JsonCrack** is a Python package that **visualizes JSON as a vertical graph** to help developers understand complex JSON structures easily.
+**JsonCrack** is a Python package that **visualizes JSON as a vertical graph** to help developers understand complex JSON structures easily Supporting drf-spectacular Schema.

 ---